Prescribing $Q$-curvature on even-dimensional manifolds with conical singularities: Introduction

 \section{Introduction}

 In conformal geometry, one of the most fundamental problems is understanding the relationship between conformally covariant operators, their associated conformal invariants and the related PDEs.

 As a first example, let us consider the Laplace-Beltrami operator in two dimensions on a closed surface $(M,g)$ and the Gaussian curvature.
-Through a conformal change of metric $g_v=e^{2v}g$, we have the associated PDE
+If we want to prescribe the curvature $K$ through a conformal change of metric $g_v=e^{2v}g$, we have the associated PDE

-where $\Delta_g$ denotes the Laplace-Beltrami operator with respect to the background metric $g$, $K_g$ and $K_{g_v}$ are the Gaussian curvatures of the metric $g$ and $g_v$, respectively.
+where $\Delta_g$ denotes the Laplace-Beltrami operator with respect to the background metric $g$ and $K_g$, $K=K_{g_v}$ are the Gaussian curvatures of the metric $g$ and ${g_v}$, respectively.
 Observe that the latter equation yields in particular the conformal invariance of the total Gaussian curvature which is then tight to the topology of the surface via the Gauss-Bonnet formula

 Here, $\chi(M)$ is the Euler characteristic of the surface.

 A classical issue here is the prescribed Gaussian curvature problem or the Uniformization Theorem about the existence of a conformal metric in the conformal class of $g$ with prescribed (possibly constant) curvature.
 This amounts to solve the PDE in \eqref{1.curvature-q} which has been systematically studied since the works of Berger \cite{berger}, Kazdan-Warner \cite{kw} and Chang-Yang \cite{cy1,cy2}.